b97jre/RNAseqcourse/source/smallRNA-lab.rst

 Next, create a directory to work in: ::

-	# create a subfolder called “smallRNA”
+	# create a subfolder called "smallRNA"
 	mkdir ~/glob/RNAseqCourse/smallRNA

 All data and scripts required for this exercise can be found in